RubenKelevra/pacman.store/README.md

 ## Join the Cluster

 If you want to join and contribute bandwidth and hard drive space, feel free to do so.
-The cluster is listed on the [collab cluster](https://collab.ipfscluster.io/) website.
+The cluster will be listed on the [collab cluster](https://collab.ipfscluster.io/) website.

 *TL;DR:*